mgamba/gsd/README.md

 # create-groovestack
-create-groovestack is a utility that allows you to integrate Groovestack seamlessly in either completely new applications or existing applications.
+create-groovestack is a utility that allows you to quickly bootstrap a new https://talysto.com/tech/groovestack/[Groovestack] application.

 ### Getting Started